lsawade/introduction-to-conda/docs/creating-a-package/creating-a-conda-package.md

 [here](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#run).
 A small breakdown is listed below.

-The `meta.yml` contains all the small things needed to updaload a `conda`
+The `meta.yml` contains all the small things needed to build and updload a `conda` package:
-package:
 * name
 * version number
 * software requirements on the machine running the builder and the future host
+* build script
 * test scripts and paths

 The most important parts of the `meta.yml` are: